pelayoarbues/Run_project/CodeBook.md

 #DATA TRANSFORMATIONS

-*Dataset*  contains all variables and it is properly labelled *DataMeanStd* is the result of subsetting *Dataset* with just mean and std. dev. measures *Tidy.Avg.Data* is a skinny dataframe that results from melting *Dataset* and then taking the average
+*Dataset*  contains all variables and it is properly labelled *DataMeanStd* is the result of subsetting *Dataset* with just mean and std. dev. measures (this yields TidyData.txt) *Tidy.Avg.Data* is a skinny dataframe that results from melting *Dataset* and then taking the average of the variables (this yields tidy_avg_data.txt)